blaze33/newco-legacy/README.md

 foreman start
 ```

+Request for comments on the above run / deploy part: your feedback is welcome in [issue 1](https://github.com/blaze33/newco-legacy/issues/1)

 The heroku add-ons used in production are the following ones:

     Heroku Postgres Dev
     Logentries TryIt
     MemCachier Developer
     New Relic APM Wayne
     Redis To Go Nano
     SendGrid Starter
     Sentry Developer

 The app is mainly configured by environment variables, the main ones being `DJANGO_SETTINGS_MODULE=newco.settings.{production,dev}` and `DATABASE_URL`.